 For more information on managing Windows LAPS using PowerShell, please refer to this step-by-step guide: Manage Windows LAPS Using Powershell.

-How do you rotate the Local admin password using Windows LAPS?
+Rotate Local admin password using Windows LAPS

 To rotate the local admin user account password, follow this guide: 4 Ways to Rotate Local Admin Password Using Intune.